PackeTsar/ASA-Cleanup/README.md

 	- Pre-formatted commands you can copy/paste into the device to make sure you can safely remove the unused items
 4. Removal Quick Commands
 	- Pre-formatted commands you can copy/paste into your device to remove the unused items

-### Basic Use on MacOS/Linux
-If you download the whole repository, navigate to the **Binaries** folder and run the binary `./ASA-Cleanup -nogamu ../Examples/ASA_CONFIG.txt`.
-The switches used here, in order, are (-n: Analyze Name Usage), (-o: Analyze Object Usage), (-g: Analyze Object-Group Usage), (-a: Analyze Access-List Usage), (-m: Show Members in the Breakdown), (-u: Show Detailed Usage in the Breakdown).

-An example of an analysis of Access-List hits can be seen with `./ASA-Cleanup -lie ../Examples/SHOW_ACCESS_LIST.txt`.
-The switches used here, in order, are (-l: Analyze Access-List Hits), (-i: Show children under each ACE in Breakdown), (-e: Show Hit-Counts for each ACE in each ACL in Breakdown)